crashoverride777/swifty-ads/README.md

 // This is what is called a shared Banner ad, although not really needed for a spritekit game with 1 view controller this is the correct way to use banner ads in apps with multiple ViewControllers.
 You can read more about shared banner ads on apples website (https://developer.apple.com/library/ios/technotes/tn2286/_index.html).

-- Step 8: In your first viewController write the following in ```ViewDidLoad```.
+- Step 8: In your first viewController write the following in ```swiftViewDidLoad```.
 Its best to call these as soon as possible.
 ```swift
 Ads.sharedInstance.presentingViewController = self
 ```